Chief Technology Officer

 Fact: Getting started with security basics is simple enough

-It’s actually simpler for SMBs to put cyber defenses in place because of their smaller infrastructure.
+It’s actually simpler for SMEs to put cyber defences in place because of their smaller infrastructure.
 For instance, increased use of cloud services, no legacy systems and fewer employees, means adopting security measures is far less complex than it would be for a large enterprise.

-There are various forms of cyber threats that could easily wreak havoc for an SMB.
+There are various forms of cyber threats that could easily wreak havoc for an SME.
 Such as phishing emails, DDoS attacks, malware and ransomware.
-So putting it simply, if you haven’t got basic cybersecurity measures in place, then it’s not a case of ‘if’ you get breached, it’s down to when.
+So putting it simply, if you haven’t got basic cyber security measures in place, then it’s not a case of ‘if’ you get breached, it’s down to when.

-3. How can you protect your SMB business?
+3. How can you protect your SME business?